Step 1: Apply Online

 According to the Bureau of Labor Statistics, the job outlook for Respiratory Care Practitioners is expected to grow by 19% by 2022, due in part to the growth in the middle-aged and elderly population that often leads to increased respiratory conditions.
 According to the California Society of Respiratory Care, the industry is moving toward bachelor degree holding Respiratory Care Practitioners.
 The median hourly wage in Stanislaus County is $39.49/hour for respiratory care practitioners.

-Program participants will be required to completed the 39 required California State University General Education (CSU-GE) units.
+Program participants are required to complete the 39 required California State University General Education (CSU-GE) units.
 If lower division coursework is necessary, advisement from the program counselor is available for developing an education plan.

-Upper division courses for the baccalaureate degree will cost $130 per unit.
-An additional $217 per unit will be assessed for Non-California residents.
-The total estimated cost is approximately $10,000 less than a baccalaureate degree for a California resident from an average four-year university.
+Upper division courses for the baccalaureate degree cost $130 per unit.
+An additional $217 per unit will be assessed for non-California residents.
+The total estimated cost is approximately $7000 for the 15-month hybrid program.

 Phone: (209) 575-6343